yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 certificate), and use the certificate to impersonate the organization.
 There are many attempts to resolve these weaknesses, including Certificate Transparency (CT) {{RFC6962}}, HTTP Public Key Pinning (HPKP) {{RFC7469}}, and TACK {{I-D.perrin-tls-tack}}.

+CT requires
-CT requires cooperation of a large portion of the hundreds of extant certificate authorities (CAs) before it can be used "for real", in enforcing mode.
+cooperation of a large portion of the hundreds of extant certificate authorities (CAs) before it can be used "for real", in enforcing mode.
 It is noted that the relevant industry forum (CA/Browser Forum) is indeed pushing for such extensive adoption.
-On the other hand non public
+However the public nature of CT often makes it inappropriate for enterprise use, because many organizations are not willing to expose their internal infrastructure publicly.

-infrastructures may not willing to expose publicly the certificates they are using to secure their non public communications.
-TACK has some similarities to the current proposal, but work on it seems to have stalled.  {{tack}}
+TACK has some similarities
+to the current proposal, but work on it seems to have stalled.  {{tack}}
 compares our proposal to TACK.